 Your credit won't expire – Pay monthly SIM deals offer a defined amount of minutes, texts and data which will refresh each month.
 Which is expiry in a way, but only at the exact same moment it's fully topped up.
 Unless you're frequently exceeding your allowances, this means it's a lot less hassle.
 If you are doing that, mind you, you're probably on the wrong deal

 More of everything for less money – Like it says.
 Better value, in essence.

 With a pay as you go SIM deal, you'll pay up-front amounts of your choosing, topping up as and when you need to.
 Keep in mind that most PAYG deals have a fixed expiry on the minutes, texts and data you buy, often as little as 30 days.
 You cannot, therefore, purchase a tenner's worth of credit and eke it out over several months.
 There are a few select PAYG deals with a long expiry, so if this is your plan, you should check these out first.

-No credit checks – Pay monthly SIM only credit checks are far less demanding than deals involving expensive handsets.
+No credit checks – Credit checks for pay montly deals are far less demanding than those involving expensive handsets.
 That said, if your credit rating won't stand up to any sort of scrutiny right now, a PAYG SIM deal is probably the way to go.
 No credit checks at all.
 See our SIM only offers with no credit checks.